Hombre2014/Book-store/README.md

 - Change directory into the project folder: `cd book-store`
 - Run `npm install`
 - Run `npm start`
-- A new browser will open automatically with application loaded
+- A new browser will open automatically with application loaded automatically on port 3000

 ## Available Scripts